rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ### Fanatical quality

-In the Rackspace VMware practice area, quality is everyone's responsibilities.
-The auality engineering team, development team, Devops team, security team and project management team work together to make sure that we deliver products with great quality to our customers.
+In the Rackspace VMware Practice Area, quality is everyone's responsibility.
+The Quality Engineering team, Development team, Devops team, Security team, and Project Management team work together to make sure that we deliver products with great quality to our customers.
 The teams concentrate on improving the SDLC process using automation and new technology.
 Together, we provide fanatical experience to our customers.